xregistry/spec/message/spec.md

 ### Metadata Formats and Message Bindings

 This section defines the metadata formats and message bindings that are directly supported by this specification.

 Metadata formats lean on a protocol-neutral metadata definition like CloudEvents.
 Message bindings lean on a message model definition of a specific protocol like AMQP or MQTT or Kafka.

-A definition can use either a metadata `format`, a message `binding`, or both.
+A message can use either a metadata `format`, a message `binding`, or both.

-If a definition only uses a metadata format, any implicit protocol bindings defined by the format apply.
+If a message only uses a metadata format, any implicit protocol bindings defined by the format apply.
 For instance, a message definition that uses the "CloudEvents/1.0" format but no explicit `binding` implicitly applies to all protocols for which CloudEvents bindings exist, and using the respective protocol binding rules.

-If a definition uses both a metadata `format` and a message `binding`, the message binding rules apply over the metadata format rules.
+If a message uses both a metadata `format` and a message `binding`, the message binding rules apply over the metadata format rules.
 For instance, if a message definition uses the "CloudEvents/1.0" format and an "AMQP/1.0" binding, then the implicit protocol bindings of the "CloudEvents/1.0" format are overridden by the "AMQP/1.0" binding rules.

-If a definition uses only a message `binding`, only the metadata constraints defined by the message binding rules apply.
+If a message uses only a message `binding`, only the metadata constraints defined by the message binding rules apply.

 #### Common properties

-The following properties are common to all definitions of message headers/properties/attributes constraints:
+The following properties are common to all messages with headers/properties/attributes constraints:

 ##### `required` (REQUIRED)